 “If these men must die, would it not be better to die in their own country fighting for freedom for their class… than to go forth to strange countries and die slaughtering and slaughtered by their brothers… that profiteers might live?”

-In spite of these attitudes, the leader of the Irish Volunteers, Patrick Pearse, ordered that the rebellion proceed as planned.
-Pearse was a staunch Nationalist and a strong advocate for the nurturing an Irish identity, distinct from that of Britain (in 1908 Pearse opened his own school, St Enda’s to teach Irish language and culture).
-He was dedicated to an independent Irish republic rather than Home Rule as part of Great Britain.
-The ICA commander James Connolly was a Marxist with similar views on Irish republicanism.
-The rebels went ahead with their action on April 24th.
-They seized the Dublin General Post Office just after noon, with Pearse reading the proclamation of an independent Irish state from the steps of the post office.
-According to the terms of the proclamation, Pearse would serve as the republic’s first president and civil liberties would be guaranteed for all citizens.
-The proclamation was signed by the self-declared, provisional government, whose numbers included Thomas Clarke (who assisted in planning the uprising), Sean Mac Diarmada, Thomas MacDonagh, Eamonn Ceannt and Joseph Plunkett, as well as Pearse and Connolly.
-The rebels hoisted the Irish tricolour above the post office, along with a second flag containing the symbolic Irish harp.
-After capturing the post office the rebels seized other important strategic locations including Jacob’s Factory, Bolands Mill, the Four Courts and the College of Surgeons – locations that encircled the city centre.
-Smaller actions were also initiated outside the capital, mainly against Royal Irish Constabulary (RIC) positions.
-In Ashbourne, Irish Volunteers took the headquarters of the RIC and captured key locations in nearby villages.
-Smaller attempts occurred in other distant places, such as Galway, where two members of the RIC were killed; and in Enniscorthy, near Wexford, where an attempt to seize the local RIC quarters failed.
-These rebel brigades were thin in numbers and had no radio contact, which meant they were unable to communicate effectively.
-This lack of coordination, combined with the arrival of significant British reinforcements, contributed to the inevitable failure of the Easter Rising.
+The leader of the Irish Volunteers, Patrick Pearse, ordered that the rebellion proceed as planned.
+Pearse was both a staunch Nationalist and a strong advocate for Irish identity, distinct Britain (in 1908 he opened his own school, St Enda’s to teach Irish language and culture).
+Pearse wanted an independent Irish republic rather than Home Rule.
+ICA commander James Connolly was a Marxist with similar Republican views.
+The rebels went ahead with their plan, launching an insurrection on April 24th.
+They seized the Dublin General Post Office just after noon, Pearse reading the proclamation of an independent Irish state from the steps of the building.
+Under the terms of the proclamation Pearse would serve as the first president of the new republic, while civil liberties would be guaranteed for all of its citizens.
+The proclamation was signed by the self-declared provisional government.
+Its members included Thomas Clarke (who assisted in planning the uprising), Sean Mac Diarmada, Thomas MacDonagh, Eamonn Ceannt and Joseph Plunkett, as well as Pearse and Connolly.
+The rebels hoisted the Irish tricolour above the post office, along with a second flag sporting the symbolic harp of Ireland.

 Fearghal McGarry, historian

-In total, 90 people were sentenced to death, including all those named as members of the Provisional Government; these rebels were executed swiftly, most dispatched in the first two weeks of May 1916.
+In total, 90 people were sentenced to death, including those named in Pearse’s proclamation as members of the Provisional Government.
+These rebels were executed swiftly, most dispatched in the first two weeks of May 1916.
 The execution of James Connolly evinced some public sympathy; Connolly’s ankle had been shattered by a British bullet and he was shot while tied to a chair.
-Some prominent Republicans managed to escape the executioner.
-Eamon de Valera was spared because his father was American and the British government was reluctant to upset the United States, a potential war ally.
+A handful of prominent Republicans managed to escape the executioner. Éamon de Valera was spared because his father was American and the British government was reluctant to offend its wartime trading partner.
 Michael Collins was interned at Frongoch Camp in Wales.
 Both men later played important roles in the struggle for an independent Ireland.
-Oddly, what the rebels could not achieve in life, they achieved in death.
-The swift and brutal execution of the Republicans raised concerns and criticisms about the British response and generated some sympathy for the Republican cause.
+What the rebels of 1916 could not achieve in life, they helped to achieve in death.
+Britain’s swift and brutal execution of the Republicans raised concerns about British policy in Ireland.
+It also generated some sympathy for the Republican cause.
 Many of the rebels interned by the British were released as early as December 1916.

 This page was written by Rebekah Poole and Jennifer Llewellyn.
 To reference this page, use the following citation:

-R. Poole and J. Llewellyn, “The 1916 Easter Rising”, Alpha History, accessed [today’s date], http://alphahistory.com/northernireland/1916-easter-rising/.
+R. Poole and J. Llewellyn, “The 1916 Easter Rising, Alpha History, accessed [today’s date], https://alphahistory.com/northernireland/1916-easter-rising/